IslandViewPTA/islandview-pta-site/content/news/october-2021-newsletter.md

 draft: true

 ---
+## Principal's Message

 ## Hospitality Update

-Hospitality kicked off the school year with an all Staff Breakfast!
+Hospitality kicked off the school year with an All-Staff Breakfast!
 Thank you to Kristen Lamb (on Facebook Kristen's Country Kitchen and pop-ups at Kennelly Keys) for catering breakfast burritos, fruit, drinks and dessert and PTA for providing the funding.

 ### Stock the Staff Lounge!